A world heritage site by UNESCO is brutally attacked and destroyed

 I am sad and upset as here we go again

-This special place will have cultural, historical, scientific or another form of significance.
-Sometimes, more than one of these criteria are met and makes this place so special as to be legally protected by international treaties.
+This special place will have cultural, historical, scientific, or another form of significance.
+Sometimes, more than one of these criteria is met and makes this place so special as to be legally protected by international treaties.

 Normally the people in the area of this special place are mighty proud of getting the title of a Heritage Site, as it will increase its fame and many people worldwide will want to come and visit.

-Here in Spain, recently this title was given to the famous Dolmen in Antequera, in the south of Spain.
+Here in Spain, recently, they gave this title to the famous Dolmen in Antequera, in the south of Spain.
 This is a protected area and has to be preserved to show our past to the coming generations.

-When the UNESCO gives this title, one does one’s utmost best to keep this special place safe
+When UNESCO gives this title, one does one’s utmost best to keep this special place safe

 A very special place in the Sonoran Desert with the name Organ Pipe Cactus National Monument is being destroyed by human ignorance.
 Since 1976, this National Monument has also been designated the Organ Pipe Cactus Biosphere Reserve, and UNESCO has declared it the most pristine example of an intact Sonoran Desert ecosystem.